Sydney Tower: Cultural events

 Leading up to the Sydney 2000 Olympics, the tower was decorated with sculptures by Australian artist Dominique Sutton (an athlete rising from starting blocks, a gymnast performing a handstand, and a wheelchair basketball player passing the ball) which were positioned above the main body of the tower and in some cases overhung the edges.
-These sculptures were removed in 2003 and relocated to Sydney Olympic Park at Homebush Bay.
+These sculptures were removed in 2002 and relocated to Sydney Olympic Park at Homebush Bay.
 The figures were placed atop the tower using an S-64 Aircrane heavy lift helicopter known as "Elvis".

 On several occasions, the tower has been used to launch fireworks or it has been illuminated with coloured lights as part of various celebrations in Sydney, such as New Year's Eve or during the Olympics in 2000.

 Each year the Sydney Tower Stair Challenge comprises the challenge of running up 1,504 stairs from Pitt Street Mall to the Observation Deck.
 The event is to raise money for the Cancer Council, and the two winners become eligible to compete in the Empire State Building Run-up.
 However, the event was cancelled in both 2011 and 2012.

 Incidents

 On 8 March 2018, the Skywalk was closed for five weeks following the suicide of a 21-year-old woman who removed her safety harness and leapt from the tower while on a tour.
 The Skywalk reopened on 12 April 2018, after conducting a probe into the incident and the tower having upgraded the safety equipment.

-The same year, a man fell from the observation deck and died.
+The second suicide took place on 8 July that same year.
+Leonard Nherera, 18, jumped 268 metres to his death from the Skywalk tour at 7pm.